Check out our article to learn video interview tips so you can prepare for and succeed in your remote job interviews.

 If you are applying for remote roles or if you are looking for jobs during COVID-19, mastering video interviews is very important.
 Likely you have some experience with taking phone and even some Zoom/Google Hangout interviews in the past, but we wanted to compile a list of video interview tips so that you go into these calls with confidence.

 Most companies follow the same general interview flow:

 - Onsite/video interview, which includes technical, behavioral, and cross-functional interviews

-We have worked with hundreds of people through their phone screens and the rest of their interviews so that they can land great jobs and we wanted to share some of our top tips to prepare for these video interviews so you can go in with confidence.
+We have worked with hundreds of people through their phone screens and the rest of their interviews so that they can land great jobs and we wanted to share some of our top video interview tips to prepare for remote interviews so you can go in with confidence.

 1. Learn what is important to the company

 Knowledge of the company mission will help you when you talk about yourself, in your elevator pitch (introduction) and throughout the behavioral questions.
 You want to connect your experience and goals to the company’s values so they know you are a good culture fit.
 Check out the company’s About page, Culture page, and Jobs/Careers page for information on what they look for in a good candidate and team member.
 If you are looking for an elevator pitch template to adapt for yourself, check out our guide.

 You should also make sure you have a good sense of the products that the company works on.
 A lot of people skip this step when they are interviewing with big tech companies because they already use the products.
 While it is beneficial for you to be a user of the product, so much so that you should consider downloading the app or signing up before interviewing, you should also make sure you read about each product on their website to get a better understanding of the history and goals.
 You should be able to speak intelligently about how you can drive impact, especially if you are applying for a specific product team, like Oculus at Facebook.

 2. Prepare responses to common behavioral interview questions